Invasive non-native species – a global problem

 Non-native animals in the forest

-The other non-native animal which has had a major effect on the Caledonian Forest is the domesticated sheep (Ovis aries).
+The other non-native animal which has had a major effect on the Caledonian Forest is the domesticated sheep.
 The current sheep population in Scotland is 6.2 million, and they occur throughout most of the Highlands.
 In Glen Affric there were 30,000 sheep in the past, and their grazing must have had a very substantial (but undocumented) effect on the native vegetation.
 The last sheep were removed from the glen in the 1990s, when Forest Enterprise terminated the final grazing lease on their land there.
 However, the legacy of over 200 years of sheep grazing remains, in the form of compaction of the soil, vertical slippage and horizontal corrugation of the soil and vegetation on hillsides due to the impact of sheep hooves, and the reduction or complete loss of trees and forest floor plants from parts of the glen.

-As we reported in the last issue of Caledonia Wild!, we have observed a substantial increase in the numbers of wildflowers such as bluebells at the eastern end of Glen Affric, which may be due to the recovery of these species subsequent to the removal of the sheep a few years ago.
+We have observed a substantial increase in the numbers of wildflowers such as bluebells at the eastern end of Glen Affric, which may be due to the recovery of these species subsequent to the removal of the sheep a few years ago.
 If this is indeed the case, it could also explain the complete absence of bluebells in suitable sites further west in the glen, where the impact of sheep grazing was much higher.
 Meanwhile, although there are no longer any sheep on Forest Enterprise land in Affric, other pinewood remnants are still grazed by sheep, and they, together with red deer, prevent any regeneration of the native trees.

 Action to control or remove non-native species